 The setting has an online safety policy which empowers us to protect and educate pupils, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
-The setting also has a clear policy on the use of mobile and smart technology (including wearable technology).
+The setting also has a clear policy on the use of mobile/electronic (devices with imaging and sharing capabilities) and smart technology (including wearable technology).